 When colour giant Pantone declares its annual Color of the Year, everyone from fashion leaders to interior designers take notice, and before long we start to see the colour all around us.
 We were overjoyed and very much on board when Ultra Violet got top honours for 2018, because purple just happens to be one of our favourite colours in the garden!

 It’s no secret that colours have serious power – take a look at how the beautiful blooms you choose can affect things like mood and energy here – but our love for purple goes beyond the aesthetic.
-Fruits and vegetables of this hue have been linked to many health benefits that prevent disease and enhance our wellness.
+Purple plants have been linked to many health benefits that prevent disease and enhance our wellness.

 Studies indicate that antioxidants produced by purple power foods can:

 - reduce the risk of high blood pressure

 - help prevent obesity and diabetes

 - assist in lowering the risk of cancer, cardiovascular disease, and neurological diseases